hashim-cpro/Modular-Keyboard/Readme.md

 > The complete cost does not include the 3D printed case.

 **Important Note**: You might find some of these components cheaper on AliExpress, but trust me, their shipping costs to Pakistan are absolutely insane.
 I created this BOM keeping Pakistani shipping costs in mind - sometimes paying a bit more upfront is way better than getting hit with crazy shipping fees later.
 If you're in a different country, definitely check AliExpress for better deals, but for us Pakistanis, this is probably your best bet cost-wise.

+Also Ali Express prices tend to change for different regions, so when verifying the BOM, make sure to set the region to Pakistan to get the correct prices.